-In 2018, Adam and Priya expect their available itemized deductions to be about the same as in 2017.
-However, with an available standard deduction of $24,000, it doesn’t make sense for them to itemize.
-They’ll reduce their taxable income by $2,550 by claiming the standard deduction rather than itemizing.
-Knowing they won’t get a tax break for charitable contributions, will Adam and Priya still donate $5,000 to charity?
+For the 2020 tax year, Taylor and Priya expect their available itemized deductions to be about the same as in 2017.
+However, with an available standard deduction of $24,400, it doesn’t make sense for them to itemize.
+They’ll reduce their taxable income by $2,950 by claiming the standard deduction rather than itemizing.
+Knowing they won’t get a tax break for charitable contributions, will Taylor and Priya still donate $5,000 to charity?
 Maybe they’re passionate about the organizations they support and will continue to donate, but maybe not.

 A Strategy for Deducting Charitable Contributions

-Of course, plenty of people donate to charity every year without itemizing deductions and claiming a deduction for their giving.
-But if you’re on the fence, consider bunching your donations into one tax year.
-By doing so, you’ll give the same amount you would have over multiple years, but your donations for the year will be enough to qualify for the charitable contribution deduction.
+Plenty of people donate to charity every year without itemizing deductions and claiming a deduction for their giving.
+But if you’re close to being over the standard deduction for your filing status, you can bunch your donations into one tax year.
+By doing so, you give the same amount you would have over multiple years, but your donations for the year are enough to qualify for the charitable contribution deduction.

-Going back to our example, Adam and Priya typically donate $5,000 per year to their favorite charities.
+Going back to our example, Taylor and Priya typically donate $5,000 per year to their favorite charities.
 If they wanted to take advantage of the bunching strategy, they could donate $10,000 every other year.
-Assuming their other itemized deductions remained the same for 2018, their Schedule A would include the following:
+Assuming their other itemized deductions stayed the same for 2020, their Schedule A would include the following:

 - State Income Taxes: $6,500